aloras3232/Danger-tool/README.md

 1. [Download source code zip]
 2. Extract zip
-3. Run `start.bat` To open the file
+3. Run `start` To open the file

 ## License

 Danger is licensed under the <a href="https://mit-license.org/">MIT License</a>.

+and i think its funny peopel selling this so here it is